cloudflare/workers-docs/workers-docs/src/content/archive/faq/_index.md

 ### How long can a subrequest take?

-There is no individual subrequest duration limit, but all subrequests must be initated in the first 15 seconds of your script’s execution.
+There is no individual subrequest duration limit, but all subrequests must be initiated in the first 15 seconds of your script’s execution.

 ## Security